 For most of these victims, their major crime was they were educated.
 Many of them were from Cambodia’s elite, just like Pol Pot.

-Pol Pot and the Khmer Rouge wanted to set up an agrarian utopia, where Cambodia was filled with mainly poor, uneducated farmers.
-This, of course, never fully happened.
+Pol Pot and the Khmer Rouge wanted to set up an agrarian utopia where Cambodia was filled with mainly poor, uneducated farmers.
+This, of course, never entirely happened.

 9 – Pol Pot Was the Figure Head of the Khmer Rouge For Many Years.